asenateke/Telecom-Customer-Churn-Analysis/README.md

 # Telecom Customer Analysis
-* I got the Telecom-Users dataset from the kaggle platform, but when I look at kaggle, the dataset is no longer displayed.
+* I got the Telecom-Customer dataset from the kaggle platform, but when I look at kaggle, the dataset is no longer displayed.

-* I built basic data visualizations and a multiple linear regression model using the Telecom-Users dataset.
+* I built basic data visualizations and a multiple linear regression model using the Telecom-Customer dataset.

 * I made Churn Analysis by using visualizations methods as well as, SVM and, KNN Algorithms.